ZCHAnalytics/GeoPandas/README.md

 - use conda to create an isolated envrionment
 - dependencies: fastapi, uvicorn, requests, python-dotenv, pandas, matplotlib, folium, geopandas
 - initialise github repository for version control
+- store environment variables to connect to Realtime Trains API securely
+- test connection to API

 ## Build the REST API
 ### Set up a FastAPI project